sutantyo/stx/README.md

 even look like foils.

 If it bothers you so much, you can also use a matte sleeves on these cards.
 You can see the effect on the following video.
 Both cards are CB foils, one of them inside an UltraPro matte sleeve.
+I think you can work out which one.

 https://user-images.githubusercontent.com/5953262/116773782-1726be80-aa9b-11eb-8d0c-cd456b32f81a.mov